- Products featured on Pianodao are selected for review by Andrew Eales.

-The opening piece Dizzy Dog (which perhaps need not be taken at the breakneck tempo of the video demo) is an immediate favourite, weaving an easy chromatic passage with delirious humour to concoct a piece which is as irresistibly entertaining as it is pedagogically useful.
+The opening piece Dizzy Dog is an immediate favourite, weaving an easy chromatic passage with delirious humour to concoct a piece which is as irresistibly entertaining as it is pedagogically useful.

 At the South Crescent Café is an easygoing waltz with lovely seventh harmonies, while sixths dominate The Pride of Union Street, a quirky swing piece made the more evocative in the knowledge that it was written as a tribute to all the cats of Union Street.

 A more obviously lyrical piece, Bellbirds at the Boathouse can be used as a lesson in both voicing and legato pedalling, while the folky tones of The Merri Fiddler tease with their juxtaposition of simple and compound time signatures.